deprinfo/deprinfo.github.io/studyinstructions.md

 # [](#usage)Usage

 1. Login into a website of your choice using facebook.
 It will present you with a dialog box that will give you options to select or deselect permissions.
+Select the minimal amount of permissions you wish you provide and continue.

 <img src="./assets/images/fbdialog.png" class='hidden-xs hidden-sm' style='vertical-align: center; '>